joinpursuit/Pursuit-Core-iOS-Unit3-Final/README.md

 ## Setup

-1. Fork this repo.
 1. Clone this repo to your laptop.
+1. Create a branch for your project.
 1. Work on the assessment as described below.
 1. Commit your work.
-1. Push it to your fork.
+1. Push it to your branch.
 1. Create a pull request.
 1. Submit your project to Canvas